mckinlde/scrapeWSU/README.md

 The script will open Chrome, navigate to CougsConnect, and prompt you to sign in.
 After signing in, press Enter to continue scraping.

 LinkedIn links will be saved to `profile_links.csv`.

+Perfect!
+The scraper now processes profiles incrementally during the scrolling flow.
+It scrolls to load more profiles, collects the new ones, processes them immediately (opening tabs, extracting LinkedIn links, closing tabs), and continues scrolling until no more profiles load.

+This approach avoids loading all profiles into memory at once and processes them in batches as the infinite scroll reveals them.

+Run the script again.
+It should now handle the infinite scroll more efficiently.
+Monitor the terminal for progress and check the profile_links.csv for extracted LinkedIn URLs.
+If issues persist, the debug files will help identify problems with specific profiles.